HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Experimental results

-\textbf{Results and discussion. } The final results for the M4 weekly dataset are displayed in Table~\ref{tab:m4metricresults}.
+The final results for the M4 weekly dataset are displayed in Table~\ref{tab:m4metricresults}.
 The HERMES approach \textit{hermes-tbats} outperforms all the benchmarks.
-This result is partially induced by the use of TBATS per-time-series predictors which achieves very good results on the test set.
+This result is partially induced by the use of TBATS per-time-series predictors which achieve impressively good results on the test set.
 Regarding the hybrid model proposed by S.Smyl, its accuracy remains low in comparison to \textit{tbats} and \textit{hermes-tbats}.
-With this second application, two important conclusions can be made.
-Firstly, the results provided by \textit{hermes-tbats} confirm that the HERMES approach is a general framework, well suited for a large collection of forecasting tasks.
-Secondly, the accuracy gap between the two hybrid candidates validates the HERMES approach and illustrates the importance of a global framework able to leverage any kind of per-time-series predictors.
+For the ensembling methods, the proposed FFORMA model with 4 HERMES variations \textit{fforma-hermes} reaches the same high level of accuracy as the top 3 methods of the competition on the weekly dataset.
+The results provided by \textit{hermes-tbats} confirm that the HERMES model is well suited for a large collection of forecasting tasks even difficult ones with small datasets, heterogeneous time series and the absence of additional useful external signals.
+Secondly, the accuracy gap between the proposed hybrid model and the approach proposed in \citet{smyl2020} illustrates the importance of a global framework able to leverage any kind of per-time-series predictors depending on the use cases.
+Finally, our model can be easily included as part of an ensembling method to improve the final robustness and accuracy of the predictions.